Discounts Overview

 The fields and buttons highlighted in Figure 1.0 are explained below:

-1. Details Tab: This tab lets you define the general attributes of the Discount
+1. Details Tab: This tab lets you define the general attributes of the discount.

 2. Schedules Tab: This tab is to define the scheduling option if required.